SDK

 API Methods

-The SDK provides four methods for working with Fireberry data:
+The SDK provides methods for working with Fireberry data and discovering object schemas:

 MethodDescription